Updated: November 2023

-It’s important to check with your insurance company before starting any repairs – or to find a plumber that will talk with your insurance company directly to eliminate some of the headache.
-When in doubt, read your homeowners insurance policy (or have a lawyer go over it with you to decipher any technical jargon).
+It’s important to check with your insurance company before starting any repairs – or to find a plumber that will talk with your insurance company directly to eliminate some of the headaches.
+When in doubt, read your homeowner’s insurance policy (or have a lawyer go over it with you to decipher any technical jargon).

-There are some workaround fixes that can solve the problem without digging up the slab and replacing it.
+Some workaround fixes can solve the problem without digging up the slab and replacing it.
 One option is to reroute the water line, which is likely cheaper and less invasive of a procedure than repairing the slab leak itself.
 Talk to your insurance company before having this done to avoid any surprises when it comes time to pay your plumber.

 What About Slab Leak Detection?

 Even if your insurance company won’t cover slab leak repairs, most will still cover the costs associated with detecting and locating the slab leak.
 In this case, they’ll likely cover the costs associated with repairing any water damage to flooring and drywall caused by the leak.
 As far as fixing the slab itself, your homeowner’s insurance might not cover foundation repairs.
 The good news is, you’ll still get some assistance in fixing the reciprocal damages caused by the slab leak.

 What’s Your Experience with Slab Leak Insurance Coverage?

 If you’ve had a good (or bad) experience with slab leak insurance coverage, we’d like to hear from you.
 Share your story in the comments below.